babarbilal56/web-camera-app-react/README.md

 # Web Camera Pose Detection App

+This is a React.js-based Web Camera Pose Detection App that works seamlessly on both desktop and mobile views.
+The app utilizes advanced computer vision techniques to track and analyze human body poses in real time using the device's webcam.

 ### TO GET STARTED:

 1. Run the following command in the terminal to clone the repo to your local machine: